-Acc Accounts Deferred
+Accounts Dε eferred

-Rece Receivables Entrance Fees
+Receivables Entrance Fees

 Balances as of July 19, 2022 \$ - \$ 3,676

 Balances as of December 31, 2022 3,952 3,560

+Balance as of December 31, 2023 2,081 3,652

 Deficit of Revenues over Expenses

 The statements of operations and changes in net assets without donor restrictions include a line entitled "Deficit of Revenues over Expenses" which is an important performance indicator for CMW Obligated Group.
 Changes in net assets without donor restrictions which are excluded from the performance indicator, consistent with industry practice, include assets released from restriction for capital purposes, contributions of long-lived assets (including assets acquired using contributions which by donor restriction were to be used for the purpose of acquiring such assets) and contributions to/from affiliates.